github/training-kit/paths/open-source/02-explore.md

   - For the advanced users, check out [Code Triage](https://www.codetriage.com/), which will deliver an open issue to your inbox every day.

 show-me-how:
  - Nice to have .gif's for using search?
+ - Video detailing searching and other resources
 tell-me-why: |

 ---